patrykkrawczyk/RaspberryPi-Kubernetes-Cluster/README.md

 # RaspberryPi Kubernetes Cluster

 Here I'm sharing details on how to start your own in-house Kubernetes cluster using multiple Raspberry Pi computers.
-This can be beneficial for the development of your own projects and gives you a fun tool to play aroudn with.
+This can be beneficial for the development of your own projects and gives you a fun tool to play around with.

 I've built my cluster with these methods and now using it as my personal server for hosting and practicing cloud development.